utah-cs4470-sp25/class/hw14/README.md

 **April 14:** implement the `-O3` flag, not `-O2`.
 It's for historic reasons.

+**April 16:** do not implement constant propagation.
+Pavel says it wasn't needed in the first place.
+Sorry!

 There are 5 test programs:

 - `col`: columnar sum routine